Reconnecting with Voice Through Listening, Creativity, and Expression

 Working With Change

 Change rarely arrives as a single decision or moment.
-More often, it unfolds over time—shaping how people listen, relate, and act within complex systems.
+More often, it unfolds over time — shaping how people listen, relate, and act within complex systems.

-Anne’s work brings together creative practice, neuroarts research, and lived experience to support change processes that require attention, adaptation, and care for both people and context.
-Whether working with individuals, organizations, or cross-sector initiatives, the focus remains on helping insight move into practice in ways that are sustainable and intentionally designed.
+Anne’s work brings together creative practice, neuroarts research, and lived experience to support change processes grounded in attention, adaptation, and care for both people and context.

 Alongside her independent work through the Center for Arts & Wellbeing, Anne collaborates with research and practice initiatives including the International Arts + Mind Lab at Johns Hopkins University.
 Across all settings, her work is guided by a commitment to accessibility, belonging, and individual and collective wellbeing.